daxmawal/StarPU-Inference-Server/docs/client_guide.md

 focuses on the BERT example shipped with the repository, but the workflow can be adapted to any TorchScript model once the tensor names and shapes are known.

+> The Quickstart links here for client setup to avoid duplicating commands.

 ---

 ## 1. Set up the Python client environment